P\'osa-type results for Berge-hypergraphs: Introduction

 The Hamiltonicity of graphs is a well-studied problem.
 In this subsection, we only state those results which are the direct motivation of this work.
 For the recent developments in this topic, we refer the reader to the following survey papers \cite{gould2003advances, gould2014recent}.

 For a graph $G$, a cycle containing every vertex of $G$ is called a \emph{Hamiltonian cycle}.
 Graphs containing at least one Hamiltonian cycle are called \emph{Hamiltonian}.
 We also call a path \emph{Hamiltonian path} if it contains every vertex of the graph.
 Dirac~\cite{dirac1952some} in 1952 proved an important sufficient condition for a graph to be Hamiltonian.
-They showed that every graph $G$ with $v(G)\geq 3$ and minimum degree $\delta(G)$ at least $\frac{n}{2}$ is Hamiltonian.
+They showed that every graph $G$ on $n$ vertices with $n\geq 3$ and minimum degree $\delta(G)$ at least $\frac{n}{2}$ is Hamiltonian.
 This theorem is sharp in the sense that one can not replace $\frac{n}{2}$ with anything less, for example with $\floor{\frac{n}{2}}$.
 In 1962 Pósa proved a strengthening of this theorem. \begin{theorem}[Pósa~\cite{posa1962theorem}] Let $G$ be an $n$ vertex graph.
 Let $n\geq 3$ and the degree sequence of $G$ be $d_1\leq d_2\leq \dots \leq d_n$.
 If for all $k<\frac{n}{2}$ the inequality $k<d_k$ holds then $G$ is Hamiltonian. \end{theorem}

-There are number of theorems that give sufficient conditions for some classes of graphs to be Hamiltonian for a reference see \cite{bondy1969properties,tutte1956theorem}.
+Several theorems give sufficient conditions for some classes of graphs to be Hamiltonian for a reference see \cite{bondy1969properties,tutte1956theorem}.
 In 1972, Chvátal found the necessary and sufficient condition for an integer sequence to be Hamiltonian.
 We say an \emph{integer sequence} $d_1\leq d_2\leq \dots \leq d_n$ is \emph{Hamiltonian} if every graph with $n$ vertices and the degree sequence pointwise greater than the integer sequence is Hamiltonian.

 \begin{theorem}[Chvátal~\cite{chvatal1972hamilton}] An integer sequence $d_1\leq d_2\leq \dots \leq d_n$, such that $n\geq 3$ is Hamiltonian if and only if the following holds for every $k<\frac{n}{2}$